Shines Mission Statement

 They are looking for donations through either their Amazon Baby Registry linked below or from this list:

-- Blue Similac
+- Blue or Silver Similac (greatest need!)

 - Similac sensitive